johnnyxmas/ScanCannon/README.md

 =========
 The speed of masscan with the reliability and detailed enumeration of nmap!

 Handles the enumeration of large networks, including banner grabbing & OS / service version guessing at high speed.
 Uses masscan to quickly identify open ports, then calls nmap to gain details on the systems / services listening on those ports.
-Data is stored in both masscan & nmap standard outputs, as well as a few other greppable intermediary files, all nicely organized into per-network directories to make your boss think you know what you're doing.
+Data is stored in both masscan & nmap standard outputs, as well as a few other grepable intermediary files, all nicely organized into per-network directories to make your boss think you know what you're doing.

 Software Requirements: